baovien/submarine-simulator-game/README.md

 ### Synopsis

-A asteroids inspired game written in C++ with SFML.
+An asteroids inspired game written in C++ with SFML.
 Group project in DAT220 at University of Agder, Grimstad.

 ## Libraries and Tools